 tracklog.
 By matching the timestamp from the photo with the timestamps in your GPS tracklogs, ExpertGPS is able to automatically

 determine exactly where you were standing when you snapped each picture.

 Geotagging in ExpertGPS has the following requirements:

 The most common mistake is having the wrong date set on your digital camera.
-Triple-check the date - especially the year!
+Triple-check the date - especially